manymoments/manymoments.github.io/_posts/2020-09-05-synchronous-consensus-omission-faults.markdown

              acks[seq-no] = acks[seq-no] + 1

        // as a backup replica
-       on receiving ("propose", cmd, seq-no') from the primary replica or ("notify", cmd, seq-no') from any replica: if seq-no' == seq-no: // if the replica is at the same sequence number
+       on receiving ("propose", cmd, seq-no') from any replica: if seq-no' == seq-no: // if the replica is at the same sequence number send ("propose", cmd, seq-no) to all replicas
              // commit
              log.append(cmd)
              state, output = apply(cmd, state)